vgurianov/qm/docs/discussion.md

 Note that if a system is a classical object, then all its elements are also classical objects.
 But if we try to extract one of the elements, it will become a quantum object.

 It is wrong to say that a quantum particle is located at all points in space.
 We can say that a quantum particle is outside the physical space.
 Yes, one can agree that particles arise in space.
-Moreover, the very space for particles (systems) appears at the moment of collapse.
+Moreover, the very space for particles (subsystems) appears at the moment of collapse.
 This is because the alternative classes have <<Category>> as their superclass.
 Consider an experiment with entangled particles.
 The experimental device has its own space.
 Alice and Bob are in this space.
 Once Alice makes a measurement, the Mix class produces an instance that has its own space.
 Particles are localized at the extreme points of this space.
 There is nothing strange here, because and in the classical case is modeled by the space of a hierarchical structure, where subsystems has their space.
 Nonlocality is modeled global variable , to what is available to Alice and Bob.
 This point is not entirely clear - the global variable does not belong to physical space either.
 Perhaps there are other solutions.
-Note that the definiation of physical space is at the next level of abstraction, in the <<Category>>Composite class.
+Note that the definiation of physical space is at the next level of abstraction, in the <<Category>> Composite class.

 So, we assume that part of reality is outside the physical space.
 Nevertheless, it is really worth separating the quantum world and the classical world, since the models work with class-objects and instance-objects.